Students for whom English is an Additional Language (EAL)

 Higher education assessment methods differ between countries.
 Australian universities place emphasis on showing your ability, practical skills, and critical thinking.

 This short video introduces common assessment practices in Australia.

 Visit the JCU Learning Centre website for further information about assessment types at JCU.

 Essay planning and structure

 The essay is a basic assessment tool used in many Australian university courses.
 Understanding the basics of essay writing is essential if you want to achieve satisfactory results.

-This video introduces methods of essay planning, and basic essay structure.
+This short video introduces methods of essay planning, and basic essay structure.

 See Essay Writing Basics for additional essay writing guidelines and support.

 Download our Editing guide (PDF, 285 KB) for valuable hints on how to successfully edit your own writing.

 Download our Proofreading guide (PDF, 295 KB) to help you focus on the detail of your writing: formatting, spelling, grammar and punctuation.